deniztraka/movie-trailers-api/README.md

 Because auth token should be gathered from client/apps that is used this service.
 So auth token can be refreshed between two calls.
 This situation can create invalid token exceptions.

-So as an improvem auth token checks should be made for client id's coming from client/app.
+So as an improvem auth token checks should be made with client id's coming from client/app.

 ### Installation